Home

 Five directors serve as officers: President, Vice President, Treasurer, Secretary, and Immediate Past President.
 The other five serve as at-large directors.
 View descriptions of these these positions.

 The League Board of Directors facilitates decision-making, initiatives, and forward movement that benefit the growth and sustainability of the organization as whole.
 It holds quarterly meetings, either in-person or via digital means.
 It conducts business via mail, phone and email correspondence.
-The board governs by the guidance of the organization’s bylaws.
+The board governs the organization’s general activities based on the 2020-01-20 LVW Bylaws Amended and Approved at the Annual Meeting.

 At the annual January business meeting, members hear reports from the board of directors and various other committees regarding LVW’s progress towards achieving its mission, the status of the organization's financial situation, and goals for the coming year.
 The members elect officers and directors; and vote on other business items concerning the general membership.